edporras/sigen/README.md

 Known Problems
 ==============

-There were a few missing DVB descriptors that needed to be implemented - see [TODO](TODO).
-Aside from that, this was used across several broadcast systems and various testing environments.
+There are a few descriptors that needed to be implemented - see [TODO](TODO).
+They were not required by the customer so they never made it in.
+Regardless, this library was used on at least two production systems (N.A. and Spain) and to generate tables for various testing environments.